skcode0/saai/README.md

 - Please do note the models I have trained are NOT even close to being the best sentiment analysis model.
 There's still a lot of improvements to be had.
 Here are some of the things I would try to produce better results:
   1. Get more (quality) data, especially for minority labels
     - Not only does this help solve imbalanced dataset problem, but it also helps the model to predict more correct labels
-  2. Use different data augmentation techniques to improve model performance by 1-2% (ymmv) and make your model(s) more robust
+  2. Use different data augmentation techniques to improve model performance (ymmv) and make your model(s) more robust.
      - This method is especially good for minority labels as it also produces more data for those labels.
   3. Try different hyperparameters.
-I've mostly used defaults, but changing some of the hyperparameters (epochs, regularization, etc.) may product better results even with the same datasets.
+I've mostly used defaults, but changing some of the hyperparameters (epochs, regularization, etc.) may produce better results even with the same datasets.
   4. Try different thresholds instead of using the default 0.5.
       - [SamLowe](https://huggingface.co/SamLowe/roberta-base-go_emotions) shows example of how it's done.